Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 An **interface** is a blueprint of a class.

-A java interface contains static constants and abstract methods. _It cannot contain anything else_.
+A java interface can contain abstract methods, static methods, and default methods (more on this later).

 --